#SSH

 The gateway uses the SSH username to decide which sandbox to connect to.
 Your uploaded public key identifies the user, and the platform still enforces normal sandbox authorization before opening the session.

-Most clients should read the connection info from GET /api/v1/sandboxes/{'{id}'} instead of hard-coding a region host.
-The response includes:
+Use s0 sandbox get to read the connection info instead of hard-coding a region host:

 Legacy scp -O is not supported.
 Use the default OpenSSH scp behavior, which runs over the SFTP subsystem.